How Much Will a Dealership Come Down on the Price of a Used Car

 What To Do When The Car Salesman Won't Negotiate

-In scenarios where the broker is not willing to move on the rate of the car, buyers will have to be creative in finding ways to save money.
+In scenarios where the broker is unwilling to move on the rate of the car, buyers will have to be creative in finding ways to save money.

 How To Tell If You Have A Good Deal On A Used Car